Team of Rivals for AI: Reliable Multi-Agent Systems with CrewAI

 Basic Research and Writing Crew

-A sequential crew mimics a simple planner-executor flow, a researcher gathers insights, then a writer crafts content—echoing the paper's separation of perception (research) from execution (writing).
+A sequential crew mimics a simple planner-executor flow — a researcher gathers insights, then a writer crafts content.
+This echoes the paper's separation of perception (research) from execution (writing).

 import os